Locality: Introduction

-There is an interplay between the design of algorithms, modeling computation, algorithm implementation, and actual hardware.
-An algorithm is a high level description of a way of solving a problem, and we use a model of computation to measure the quality of an algorithm.
-The goal of the model of computation is that it is general enough to reason well with, and the runtime predicted by the model correlates well with the actual runtime on a computer.
-However, as computers evolve, hardware advances to the point where existing models of computation may no longer accurately predict runtimes on real computers, thus rendering so-call optimal algorithms as less than optimal.

-\textbf{RAM.} The majority of research on algorithms and data structures is done with what is known as the RAM model~\cite{DBLP:books/daglib/0023376}.
-This models a computer as something that can do computation on a constant number of data items at unit cost.
-For example, two numbers can be added to yield another in unit time.
-This is also the model taught to students: you break down the algorithm into constant-cost chunks and count the number of chunks executed.
+Modeling memory access time of modern computers is an important area of research that lies at the intersection of theoretical computer science, algorithm engineering, and practical aspects of computing.
+The reality is that modern computers are extremely complicated with numerous components that try to reduce the access time of the elements in the memory.
+Consequently, the access time varies by orders of magnitude depending on whether favorable conditions are met or not.
+Choices in the algorithm design can highly impact reaching those favorable conditions, which necessitates building good theoretical models of memory structures of modern computers.

-\textbf{DAM.} It was realized long ago that the RAM model is ill-suited to modeling computation when the data did not reside in memory.
-The Disk-Access model (DAM) \cite{DBLP:journals/cacm/AggarwalV88}, also known as the external memory model, is the archetypical model of a two-level memory hierarchy; there is a computer with memory size $M$ and a disk which stores data in blocks of size $B$, and blocks of data can be read or written to the disk from the memory at unit cost.
-The underlying premise is that since a disk is so much slower than internal memory, counting the number of block transfers and ignoring all else is a good model of runtime.
-The classic data structure in the DAM model is the B-tree~\cite{DBLP:journals/csur/Comer79}.
-This model ignores the fact that accessing adjacent blocks on a disk is in real life much faster than two random blocks~\cite{DBLP:books/daglib/0022093}.
+The main direction of existing theoretical work has been on modeling of the memory hierarchy.
+This has been initiated by the Disk Access Model (DAM)~\cite{DBLP:journals/cacm/AggarwalV88}, which is also known as the I/O model or the External Memory (EM) model.
+The DAM assumes a (fast) memory of size $M$ and a disk (i.e., slow memory) of infinite size.
+The disk stores the input in blocks of size $B$ and can be read or written to via the input-output (I/O) operations, where each I/O transfers one block of data at unit cost.
+The analysis then typically only considers the number of I/Os (read or written), ignoring any other computational cost.
+The justification is that since a disk is so much slower than internal memory, minimizing the number of block transfers and ignoring all else is a good model of runtime, however, sometimes this is not a realistic assumption.
+For example, when DAM is used to model cached memory (modeling cache misses as I/O operations, $M$ as the size of the cache, and $B$ as the size of the cache lines), the relative difference in the cost of a cache misses compared to the arithmetic operations is much smaller.
+Aside from this, the DAM model has additional limitations, e.g., it ignores the fact that accessing adjacent blocks on a disk is in practice much faster than two random blocks~\cite{DBLP:books/daglib/0022093} and it models only two levels of memory.